Inclusive Federated Learning Through Compliance-Weighted Noise Allocation in Healthcare AI: Introduction

+In this manuscript, the term ``privacy'' refers specifically to data privacy in collaborative model training---i.e., the protection of clients' local training data against (i) gradient-inversion and reconstruction attacks on transmitted updates [5,6], (ii) memorisation and post-training extraction attacks on the released global model [48], and (iii) statistical inference attacks (including membership inference) by an honest-but-curious aggregator.
+The broader notions of clinical privacy, patient-consent management, regulated disclosure to care providers, longitudinal de-identification are operationally relevant inputs to our compliance scoring tool but are not themselves the protection target of the DP mechanism we propose.
+The compliance-weighted adaptive DP mechanism in this paper adapts the Gaussian noise scale at the aggregator to each client's institutional readiness; it bounds the leakage of the released global model with respect to the aggregator dataset, and protection of raw client updates in transit is a transport-layer property requiring secure aggregation (see Threat Model).

-Healthcare FL faces significant challenges due to institutional heterogeneity, with DP imposing high computational demands that often require specialized hardware~\cite{cummings2024advancingdifferentialprivacyfuture}.
-Clinical sites with lower patient loads struggle to participate due to resource constraints, compliance gaps, and coordination overhead~\cite{pati2024privacy,dwork2014algorithmic,li2024challenges}.
-Real-world FL studies~\cite{pati2022federated,schmidt2024fair} demonstrate feasibility but rely on trust-based federations, marginalizing smaller institutions.
+Healthcare FL faces significant challenges due to institutional heterogeneity [40, 41], with DP imposing high computational demands that often require specialized hardware [14--17].
+Clinical sites with lower patient loads struggle to participate due to resource constraints, compliance gaps, and coordination overhead [16,18,19].
+Real-world FL studies [20,21] demonstrate feasibility but rely on trust-based federations, marginalizing smaller institutions.
 Balancing privacy and utility in DP requires clear trade-offs, as any DP implementation impacts model performance.
-A review of 612 studies found only 5.2\% involved real-world clinical applications, highlighting the need for FL frameworks that ensure privacy, inclusivity, and equitable participation while addressing compliance and computational barriers~\cite{li2024challenges,calvino2024federated,cummings2024advancingdifferentialprivacyfuture}.
+A review of 612 studies [19] found that 32 of 612 (5.2\%) involved real-world clinical applications, highlighting the need for FL frameworks that ensure privacy, inclusivity, and equitable participation while addressing compliance and computational barriers [17,19,22].
+This framework is demonstrated in this work on medical-imaging data (chest-radiograph and breast-ultrasound classification benchmarks).
+The mechanism itself --- compliance scoring, the Eq.
+1/Eq.
+2 mappings, and server-side DP-SGD --- is modality-agnostic; generalisation to electronic health records, genomic data, time-series, and multimodal medical data is identified as future work.